Australian Book Review

-Welcome to our much-anticipated December issue!
+Welcome to our January-February issue!
+Highlights of the double issue include:

-• Books of the Year - More than forty senior critics, writers, broadcasters, and booksellers have nominated their favourite books of the year

-• Publisher’s Picks - a dozen major publishers/editors nominate 2016 books from other publishing houses

-• Paul Genoni on George Johnston and Charmian Clift’s time on Hydra

-• Peter Craven on Tim Winton’s ‘rich and brilliant’ essay collection The Boy Behind the Curtain

-• Fiona Gruber on Scientology
+• Klaus Neumann on refugees

 Highlights from the current issue